Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 7-create_global_variable
-File 8-true_knowledge - prints the results of addition of 128 with $TRUEKNOWLEDGE File 9-divide_and_rule - prints the result of $POWER divided by $DIVIDE
+File 8-true_knowledge - prints the results of addition of 128 with $TRUEKNOWLEDGE File 9-divide_and_rule - prints the result of $POWER divided by $DIVIDE File 10-love_exponent_breath - displays the result of BREATH to power LOVE